Tag Archives: NVLD

 Masking To Fit in a Neurotypical World

-Since most neurotypicals have little to no understanding, awareness, or experience interacting with those who are neurodivergent, they often ‘chalk up’ their communication styles and behaviors as rudeness or defects in character.
-Some of these behaviors include but are not limited to:
+Many neurotypicals have little understanding or experience interacting with neurodivergent individuals.
+As a result, they often interpret neurodivergent communication styles as rudeness or character flaws.
+Some of these behaviors include:

 • Interrupting